things to do in niagara on the lake

 The famous gazebo in Niagara on the Lake is located in Queen’s Royal Park, and looks onto Lake Ontario.

-From Queen street, it would only take about 10 minutes to walk here.
+From Queen Street, it takes less than five minutes to walk here.

-Niagara on the Lake hosts the Shaw Festival every year, which consists of several plays running every year.
+Niagara on the Lake hosts the Shaw Festival every year, which consists of several plays running throughout year.

-Last time I visited Niagara on the Lake, I saw My Fair Lady, and it was such a great performance.
-One of the best plays I’ve seen (and I’ve seen lots of plays; often in Stratford known for its Shakespearean plays or Broadway-style in Toronto.)
+I’ve seen a few plays with Shaw – My Fair Lady, and The Lion, The Witch and the Wardrobe.
+They were both great, and some of the best plays I’ve seen.
+(And I’ve seen lots of plays; often in Stratford known for its Shakespearean plays or Broadway-style in Toronto.)

 There’s a chocolate experience just a short drive out of town, called the CFX Chocolate Experience.